A person sitting at a desk with a laptop.

 • Explore new ways to bring in income and offset the higher supply costs

 Another option?
 Take advantage of Canada's trade agreements.
 Canada is part of the Comprehensive Economic Trade Agreement (CETA) with the European Union.
 This agreement makes it easier for you to buy tariff-free materials from suppliers in other member countries.
 Another option is the 11-country Comprehensive Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-If this agreement takes effect as planned in 2019, it allows you to buy supplies from 10 Pacific Rim countries — without expensive tariffs.
+This agreement allows you to buy supplies from 10 Pacific Rim countries — without expensive tariffs.

 Tariffs and Small Business Advice